GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 Playing bingo calling ticket numbers rather than mentioning the value work
 * Antidote: shift to talk on what we work on, how could we help each other as we understandibly dont clutter our brain memorising useless ticket numbers.
 Talk VALUE to me.

+### Dependency Directiom
+When someone flags a blocker, notice who they're looking at?
+If eyes go up (to a lead or SM or the ceiling) rather than across (to teammates), that can be a signal the team isn't yet self-organising around problems nor ready to help each other out (ie lack of accountability towards the goal)

 ### Problem Solving
 Avoid jumping into solutionsing, pointers are useful, yet dont deviate
 * Antidote: it's ok to have a further discusion in depth after daily once the team has aligned for the next 24h